skig/robot_examples_for_embedded/README.md

 Example of robotframework test-suite for the simple ESP32 project.
 It contains example of test-suite for controlling ESP32 LED using serial port command, and checking LED status using RPi GPIO pin reading and dedicated BLE characteristic value reading.

 Hardware requirements:
-- Raspberry PI 4B
+- Raspberry Pi 4B
-- ESP32S Dev1 Board
+- ESP32S Devkit V1 board

 Software requirements:
 - robotframework